Fishing With Garlic, An Underrated & Cheap Bait Attractant

 Which Species of Catfish Eat Garlic Flavored Bait?

-The three major catfish species in North America are the flathead catfish, blue catfish, and channel catfish.
+The three major catfish species in North America are the flathead, blue, and channel catfish.
 In Europe, the Wells catfish is a prime target for anglers.
-All garlic flavoring will work on all species of catfish.
+All garlic flavouring will work on all species of catfish.

 If you are fishing with garlic for catfish, try to start by fishing where catfish are more abundant.
-Aim for the channel catfish species first, as they seem to be more attracted to the flavor, and then move on to blue catfish.
-You will need to first experiment by adding garlic to your favorite baits and once you start catching fish and gain confidence, you will understand what works best.
+Aim for the channel catfish species, as they seem more attracted to the flavour, and then move on to blue catfish.
+You will need to first experiment by adding garlic to your favourite baits, and once you start catching fish and gain confidence, you will understand what works best.

 Catfish love stinky baits, so adding garlic as an attractant will work best on meaty baits and chicken livers.